 Was your house built between 1945 and 1972?
 Or was a side sewer to your house laid at that time?

-What Orangeburg Pipe is and why it matters
+Learn about what an Orangeburg sewer pipe is and why it matters

-Orangeburg pipe is bituminous fiber pipe made from asphalt impregnated layers of wood pulp and pitch pressed together – essentially tar paper.
-Lightweight and brittle, this piping absorbs moisture and deforms under pressure It started out as a substitute to cast iron pipe, which was heavily taxed during WWII to support the war effort.
-We have recently performed two sewer line replacements in one block in Tacoma because of problems with this piping material.
+Orangeburg pipe is bituminous fiber pipe made from asphalt and layers of wood pulp which is pitch-pressed together – essentially tar paper.
+Lightweight and brittle, this piping absorbs moisture and deforms under pressure.
+It started out as a substitute to cast iron pipe, which was heavily taxed during WWII to support the war effort.

 Orangeburg has a life expectancy of approximately 50 years.
 After 30 years, deformation may begin to occur.
 All homes with Orangeburg pipe are pre-1972 and 40 or more years old.
 That could put your house at risk.